github/gh-actions-importer/README.md

 ```

 You can find detailed information about running a migration with the GitHub Actions Importer in the documentation that is available once you are granted access to the public preview.

+## How to offer feedback or make a feature request

+If you would like to offer feedback or make a feature request, please create a new discussion [here](https://github.com/github/gh-actions-importer/discussions/new/choose).

+## How to request support
+If you need further assistance, you can file a support ticket [here](https://support.github.com).